 Most Oracle certification exams are proctored, cost $245, and contain a mix of scored and unscored multiple-choice questions.
 Candidates may take proctored exams at Pearson VUE, although some exams are offered at Oracle Testing Centers in certain locations.
 Some exams, such as Oracle Database 12c: SQL Fundamentals (1Z0-061) and Oracle Database 11g: SQL Fundamentals (1Z0-051), are also available non-proctored and may be taken online.
 Non-proctored exams cost $125.
 Check the Oracle University Certification website for details on specific exams.

-The Oracle Applications certification category offers more than 60 individual credentials, covering 13 products or product groups, such as Siebel, E-Business Suite, Hyperion, JD Edwards EnterpriseOne and PeopleSoft.
-The majority of these certifications apply to Certified Implementation Specialists for some specific application, with various Certified Expert credentials also available.
-The Application certifications are geared toward individuals with expertise in selling and implementing specific Oracle solutions.
+The Oracle Applications certification category offers more than 60 individual credentials across 13 products or product groups, such as Siebel, E-Business Suite, Hyperion, JD Edwards EnterpriseOne and PeopleSoft.
+The majority of these certifications confer Certified Implementation Specialist for some specific application, with various Certified Expert credentials also available.
+The Application certifications aim at individuals with expertise in selling and implementing specific Oracle solutions.

 Oracle's newest certification category is Oracle Cloud, which covers Java Cloud as well as a number of Oracle Cloud certifications, including Oracle Database Cloud.
-Credentials are offered in seven sub-categories:
+Cloud certs fall into seven sub-categories:

 - Infrastructure as a Service (IaaS)